chancity/KinSdk/README.md

 ### 15. Limitations on Use

-a.
-You agree not to use the Services to:
+1. You agree not to use the Services to:

-b. upload or distribute any computer viruses, worms, malicious code, or any software intended to damage or alter a computer system or data;
+2. upload or distribute any computer viruses, worms, malicious code, or any software intended to damage or alter a computer system or data;

-c. collect information or data regarding other users, including email addresses or usernames, without their consent (e.g. using harvesting bots, robots, spiders, or scrapers);
+3. collect information or data regarding other users, including email addresses or usernames, without their consent (e.g. using harvesting bots, robots, spiders, or scrapers);

-d. disable, overly burden, impair, or otherwise interfere with servers or networks connected to the Services (e.g. a denial of service attack)
+4. disable, overly burden, impair, or otherwise interfere with servers or networks connected to the Services (e.g. a denial of service attack)

-e. attempt to gain unauthorized access to the Services or servers or networks connected to the Services (e.g. through password mining);
+5. attempt to gain unauthorized access to the Services or servers or networks connected to the Services (e.g. through password mining);

-f. interfere with another user's use and enjoyment of the Services;
+6. interfere with another user's use and enjoyment of the Services;

-g. attempt to earn, spend or transfer Kin in a manner that is not intended by the app; or
+7. attempt to earn, spend or transfer Kin in a manner that is not intended by the app; or

-h. do anything or perform any activity that violates any applicable laws.
+8. do anything or perform any activity that violates any applicable laws.

 ### 16. Your Account

-a.
-You are responsible for anything that happens in your account, including your wallet, so please keep it secure by keeping a strong password on your mobile device, computer, console or any other device (all collectively regarded as Devices).
+1. You are responsible for anything that happens in your account, including your wallet, so please keep it secure by keeping a strong password on your mobile device, computer, console or any other device (all collectively regarded as Devices).
 You acknowledge that while logged in be it on mobile or any other device your information is available to anyone who has access to your Device(s), it is your responsibility to ensure that access to your Trackin Kin Wallet, Gems and information is kept secure.

-b.
-Also, you agree that you will not:
+2. Also, you agree that you will not:

-c. create another account if we've disabled one you had unless you have our written permission first;
+3. create another account if we've disabled one you had unless you have our written permission first;

-d. buy, sell, rent or lease access to your Trackin account or username unless you have our written permission first; or
+4. buy, sell, rent or lease access to your Trackin account or username unless you have our written permission first; or

-e. log in or try to log in to access the Services through unauthorized third party applications or clients.
+5. log in or try to log in to access the Services through unauthorized third party applications or clients.

-f.
-If you think someone has gained access to your account, please contact us at support@trk.gg
+7. If you think someone has gained access to your account, please contact us at support@trk.gg

 ### 17. Data Charges